pingcap/docs-tidb-operator/en/backup-to-aws-s3-by-snapshot.md

 ## Troubleshooting

-If you encounter any problem during the backup process, see [Common Deployment Failures of TiDB in Kubernetes](deploy-failures.md).
+If you encounter any problem during the backup process, see [Common Deployment Failures of TiDB on Kubernetes](deploy-failures.md).